Smoky Delights: Smoking Fish with a Smoke Tube

 How to Store Smoked Fish

 After smoking, allow the fish to cool before storing it.
 This can be done by wrapping it tightly in plastic wrap or foil and refrigerating it.
 Smoked fish can last up to a week in the fridge or can be vacuum sealed and frozen for 1-2 months.
+For best texture and flavor, thaw frozen fish slowly in the fridge.

 Serving Smoked Fish